Sketches of an Accident/Sketches of an Accident Victim

 Domestic Rights Sales: German Audiobook (DAV)

-Previously published in the respective language / territory; rights available again: Spanish world rights (Seix Barral), Basque rights (Elkarlanean), Catalan rights (Edicions 62), Chinese simplex rights (Chongqing), Russia (AST), Portuguese rights (Guanabara), Netherlands (Atlas), Sweden (Bonniers), Norway (Gyldendal Norsk), Finland (Otava), Iceland (Mal Og Menning), Japan (Hakusuisha), Poland (Weltbild Polska), Slovakia (Smena), Hungary (Sziget), Bulgaria (Lege Artis), Latvia (Jumava), Lithuania (Baltos Lankos), Croatia (Pegaz), Slovenia (Beletrina), Macedonia (Magor), Albania (Dudaj), Ukraine (Osnovy), Azerbaijan (Alatoran)
+Previously published in the respective language / territory; rights available again: Spanish world rights (Seix Barral), Basque rights (Elkarlanean), Catalan rights (Edicions 62), Chinese simplex rights (Chongqing), Russia (AST), Portuguese rights (Guanabara), Netherlands (Atlas), Sweden (Bonniers), Norway (Gyldendal Norsk), Finland (Otava), Iceland (Mal Og Menning), Poland (Weltbild Polska), Slovakia (Smena), Hungary (Sziget), Bulgaria (Lege Artis), Latvia (Jumava), Lithuania (Baltos Lankos), Slovenia (Beletrina), Macedonia (Magor), Albania (Dudaj), Ukraine (Osnovy), Azerbaijan (Alatoran)

 English world rights (Seagull), France (Gallimard), Italy (Felltrinelli), Poland (W.A.B.), Czech Republic (ERM Nakladatelstvi), Slovakia (Premedia), Bulgaria (Bakalov), Romania (Univers), Serbo-croatian world rights (BIGZ), Serbia (AED-Studio), Turkey (Yapi Kredi), Greece (Kohlias), Azerbaijan (Alatoran)